Zrnik/Enum/readme.md

 # PHP Enum

-I created this class because of this stack overflow question: https://stackoverflow.com/questions/254514/php-and-enumerations
+I created this class because of this stack overflow question:

+https://stackoverflow.com/questions/254514/php-and-enumerations

-I liked the selected by [Brian Cline](https://stackoverflow.com/a/254543/3133859) answer, but it was not complete enough for me.
+I liked the selected answer by [Brian Cline](https://stackoverflow.com/a/254543/3133859), but it was not complete enough for me.

 # License